parrt/msds501/labs/hello.md

 ## PyCharm

-Now, we're going to do the exact same thing except using the development environment PyCharm.
+Now, we're going to do the exact same thing except using the development environment PyCharm, which you all should've downloaded and installed.

 1. Launch PyCharm and then under `File` menu, tell it to open a directory with `Open...` menu item.
 2. Navigate to your `/Users/YOURID/msan501/inclass` directory and click okay.
 You should see your `hello.py` in the `Project` pane of the development environment.